-3. Can the employer issue an instruction (or a policy) requiring employees to report co-workers with flu symptoms (i.e., fever, cough, difficulty breathing, pain in the muscles, tiredness) to the employer?
+Can the employer issue an instruction (or a policy) requiring employees to report co-workers with symptoms of COVID-19 (i.e., fever, cough, difficulty breathing. pain in the muscles, tiredness) to the employer?

 Employers are required by OSHA and other workplace safety laws to maintain a safe workplace.
-As part of this general duty, OSHA requires employers to inform employees of the procedures for reporting concerns about workplace safety (or work-related illness and injuries).
-While employers generally should not instruct employees to report co-workers with symptoms of COVID-19, employers must inform employees how they can report such concerns.
+As part of this general duty.
+OSHA requires employers to inform employees of the procedures for reporting concerns about workplace safety (or work-related illness and injuries).
+While employers generally should not instruct employees to report co-workers with symptoms of COVID-19. employers must inform employees how they can report such concerns.

-- 4. Can employees refuse to come to work? - Employees can always refuse to come into work.
-In most circumstances, an employer can then impose discipline for violation of the employer's attendance policy if the employee does not have a valid reason for refusing to report.
+- Can employees refuse to come to work? - In most circumstances, an employer can impose discipline for violation of the employer's attendance policy if employees refuse to report to work without a valid reason.
 Below are some of the exceptions to that general rule. - Employees can refuse to come to work if they reasonably believe they are in "imminent danger" as defined by Section 13 of the Occupational Safety and Health Act (OSH Act).
 They must have a reasonable belief that there is a threat of death or serious physical harm likely to occur immediately or within a short period of time.
-Practically speaking, an employee can refuse to come to work if: - i. there is more than a generalized fear of contracting a COVID-19 infection in the workplace. - ii. the employee has a specific fear based on articulable facts, and - iii. the employer cannot address the employee's specific fears in a manner designed to ensure a safe work environment. - Section 7 of the National Labor Relations Act (NLRA) also grants employees the right to join together to engage in "protected concerted activity for mutual aid or protection" with regard to terms and conditions of employment, which can include the activity of one individual asserted on behalf of co-workers.
+Practically speaking, an employee can refuse to come to work if: - there is more than a generalized fear of contracting a COVID-19 infection in the workplace. - the employee has a specific fear based on articulable facts, and - the employer cannot address the employee's specific fears in a manner designed to ensure a safe work environment. - Section 7 of the National Labor Relations Act (NLRA) also grants employees the right to join together to engage in "protected concerted activity for mutual aid or protection" with regard to terms and conditions of employment, which can include the activity of one individual asserted on behalf of co-workers.
 Employees asserting such rights, including participating in concerted refusal to work in unsafe conditions, are generally protected from discipline, including discharge, for engaging in such activity.
-In addition, Section 11(c) of the OSH Act protects employees from retaliation for raising concerns about health and safety conditions in the workplace. - 5.
-Can employees refuse to attend meetings or to travel?
+In addition, Section 11(c) of the OSH Act protects employees from retaliation for raising concerns about health and safety conditions in the workplace. - Can employees refuse to attend 5. meetings or to travel?

-See Answer to question No. 4.
+See item no. 4.
 The same standard applies to the employer's worksite and travel for work.
-Given the current severity of the COVID-19 pandemic, employers should not require employees to travel to Level 2 or 3 countries.
+Given the current severity of the COVID-19 pandemic, employers should not require employees to travel to regions for which the CDC has imposed COVID-19 travel advisories.